 - Let us know if the vacancy is filled so we can remove it from our system.

 The University reserves the right to edit vacancy adverts for purposes of:

 - Equality legislation, where the University has a legal responsibility not to advertise vacancies which may be construed as discriminatory.
 The University may contact advertising organisations, where appropriate, to clarify wording and details of adverts, or to obtain reassurance of exemptions from equal opportunities legislation:

 - where this applies to issues of security and nationality

 - where the vacancy does not meet the conditions of Tier 2 sponsorship

 We encourage employers to treat all candidates equally, to assess their applications on merit and suitability for the job alone, and to address right to work issues at the last stage of the selection processes.
 While stating that “at the time of starting their employment, the successful candidate must have permission to work in the UK” is acceptable, sentences such as “applicants must have a work permit” or “applicants must have the right to work in the UK” are not.

-For an overview of the Equality Act 2010, see ACAS guidance here and the Government Code of Practice for Employers “Avoiding Discrimination while Preventing Illegal Working"(May 2014).
+For an overview of the Equality Act 2010, see ACAS guidance here and the Government Code of Practice for Employers “Avoiding Discrimination while Preventing Illegal Working"(April 2022).